A7medAbdeldaim/FaceDetect/README.md

-# very simple Face detection
+# Very simple face detection

 Detect any face from camera and put a rectangle on it using opencv and python.